Learn about the care we provide at Children’s Health.

 - Evaluation and treatment of voice disorders

-- Surgical and medical treatment of diseases of the larynx and trachea, including subglottic stenosis and tracheotomy
+- Surgical and medical treatment of diseases of the larynx and trachea, such as laryngomalacia and subglottic stenosis

 - Tonsillectomy (removal of tonsils) related to obstructive sleep apnea (OSA) and recurrent infections

-As a parent, you have an important role in preparing your child for surgery.
-Our pediatric specialists and family-friendly environment will help make your child’s surgery day as comfortable as possible.
+Preparing for a Child’s SurgeryIf your child requires ENT surgery, our pediatric specialists and family-friendly environment will help make your child’s surgery day as comfortable as possible.
 Help us give your child the best possible treatment by following the guidelines in the video.